Training-free Mixed-Resolution Latent Upsampling for Spatially Accelerated Diffusion Transformers

 \subsection{Flow matching}

-Flow matching~\cite{lipman2022flow} is a recent generative modeling framework that learns a deterministic transport map from a simple prior (\textit{e.g.}, standard Gaussian noise) to a complex data distribution by integrating an ordinary differential equation (ODE), without requiring stochastic sampling.
-In particular, rectified flow~\cite{liu2022flow} defines a linear interpolation path between the noise $\mathbf{x}_0$ and the data sample $\mathbf{x}_1$:
+Flow matching~\cite{lipman2022flow} is a recent generative model that learns a deterministic transport map from a simple prior (\textit{e.g.}, standard Gaussian noise) to a complex data distribution by integrating an ordinary differential equation (ODE).
+In particular, rectified flow~\cite{liu2022flow} defines a linear interpolation path between the noise $\mathbf{x}_0$ and the data sample $\mathbf{x}_1$ by